All project requirements must be completed and

 - Other photos as needed.

-After you have received and installed the new motor and have scrapped the old engine, you must submit the following documentation to receive reimbursement:
+After you have received the new bus and have scrapped the old bus, you must submit the following documentation to receive reimbursement:

 - Request for Reimbursement Form (download from link above);

 - Photo of the new vehicle engine label ;